 The benefits of SCD Type 1 include requiring less storage space and being easy to maintain.
 However, the disadvantage of the Type 1 method is that historical data is lost.
 Also, it doesn’t support the analysis and reporting of historical data.

-This type is commonly used to correct errors in a dimension, updating values that were irrelevant or wrong.
+This type is commonly used to correct errors in a dimension, updating irrelevant or wrong values.
 No history is retained.

 Here are some SCD Type 1 examples:

-• Inventory data: When the stock of an item is updated, the new stock level replaces the old stock level.
+- Inventory data: When an item’s stock is updated, the new stock level replaces the old stock level.

 SCD Type 2, also known as the historical tracking method, helps maintain the history of changes in a dimension table.

-Every time there is a change in the source system, a new row is added to the dimension table with a unique identifier.
-The resulting table will retain the prior history, allowing full history tracking.
+Every time the source system changes, a new row with a unique identifier is added to the dimension table.
+The resulting table retains the prior history, allowing full history tracking.

 There are two ways to handle SCD Type 2 dimensions: